ecavallo/ptt/README.md

 ## ptt

-An experimental implementation of normalization by evaluation (nbe) & semantic type checking for a Martin-Löf Type Theory with nullary internal parametricity.
+An experimental implementation of normalization by evaluation (nbe) & semantic type checking for a Martin-Löf Type Theory with nullary internal parametricity (i.e., names).
 This code was obtained from [`blott`](https://github.com/jozefg/blott), an implementation of modal dependent type theory, by removing the modal constructs and adding internal parametricity primitives.
 The remainder of this README has been shameless copied from that of `blott`.